-You've also branched out beyond photography, into jewellery, fragrance, what do you think you bring to these things?
+You've also branched out beyond photography, into jewelry, fragrance, what do you think you bring to these things?

-We have seen so many elements of design in all these years of working with most talented people and learned so much but were missing a personal approach to both jewellery and fragrance and decided to bridge the gap.
+We have seen so many elements of design in all these years of working with the most talented people and learned so much but we were missing a personal approach to both jewelry and fragrance and decided to bridge the gap.

 What else would you like to do outside photography creatively?

 We're interested in furniture design but also in opening a restaurant or designing a hotel.
 We have so many ideas for living.
 Making movies as well!

 What would you say your most iconic images are?

 The photographs of Me Kissing Vinoodh.

 Who run the world?
 As our latest issue places a female lens over the world, join the discussion as we explore what it means to be a woman today and peer through a kaleidoscopic take on the female gaze.

 Photography Inez Van Lamsweerde

 Hair Ward at The Wall Group using Living Proof.
 Makeup Kabuki using M.A.C Cosmetics.
 Nail technician Michelle Saunders at Forward Artists using Essie.